 Now with the Chicago Detours Instagram, I can geek out about architecture and archival research all I want!
 We know not everyone is on Instagram, so here and there we will share our photos with our lovely blog readers and subscribers.
 By no means am I a professional photographer.
 I just find it to be a fun way to engage with Chicago architecture and play with visual stories.

-For this first post, I’m going to share some pictures I took in a very iconic area of the city – the Magnificent Mile, near the historic Chicago Water Tower.
+For this first post, I’m going to share some pictures I took in a very iconic area of the city – the Magnificent Mile, near the historic Chicago Water Tower and the route for our Historic Chicago Walking Bar Tour.

 This first one is of Park Tower, which houses condos and the Park Hyatt Hotel.
 The fun part about this photo is that it ends up looking more like a piece of furniture, or a piano, than a building.
 This 67-floor concrete skyscraper is one of the tallest non-steel-frame structures in the world.
 Looking up at it this postmodern monster towering over the tiny historic Water Tower, I realized something.
 While I often ignore the kind of postmodern-style buildings that have money-grubbing, mass-manufactured, cheesy facades (many are along Michigan Ave), some can indeed be beautiful or interesting from other perspectives.
 You just have to find that perspective…and put photographic filters on it!